 All those imaging studies not only provide information about extent of spread and characteristics of the cancer, but they are also important to stage the disease.
 Details about the stage of your disease are important to determine which treatment will provide the best outcomes.

-A conventional staging system is used to determine whether localized or spread the tumor is.
-Stages of the prostate cancer range from Stage 1 (localized; cancer cells are confined to the prostate gland) to Stage 4 (tumor has spread to distant lymph nodes and/or organs, including bones).
+A conventional staging system is used to determine how localized or spread the tumor is.
+Stages of prostate cancer range from Stage 1 (localized; cancer cells are confined to the prostate gland) to Stage 4 (tumor has spread to distant lymph nodes and/or organs, including bones).
 Determining stage of the cancer is important to plan the best treatment for you.

 Efficiency of the treatment depends on how localized or how spread the tumor is.
-Your doctor will recommend one or more than one of following treatment options depending on stage of your disease as well as your age and your general health status.
+Your doctor will recommend one or more than one of following treatment options depending on stage of your disease as well as your age and your general health condition.